-COMPLAINTS (20 USC §1232g): You have the right to file a complaint with the United States Department of Education, concerning an alleged failure by the District to comply with the provisions of the United States Family Educational Rights and Privacy Act.

-PROSPECTUS OF SCHOOL CURRICULUM: The curriculum for your child's school is compiled at least once annually in a prospectus which is available at the Principal's office.

-STATEMENT OR RESPONSE TO DISCIPLINARY ACTIONS: Whenever information is included in a pupil record concerning any disciplinary action taken in connection with your child, you have the right to include a written statement or response concerning the disciplinary action in your child's pupil record.

-DESTRUCTION OF PUPIL RECORDS: The Board of Education of the District is required to retain indefinitely the original or an exact copy of mandatory permanent pupil records (Class 1 - Permanent Records), which schools have been directed to compile by California regulations; maintain for stipulated periods of time mandatory interim pupil records (Class 2 - Optional Records) until the information is no longer needed to provide educational services to a child and are retained until reclassified as Class 3 - Disposable Records, and then destroyed as per California regulations (5 CCR §432).
-Prior to destroying pupil records of a child who has received Special Education services, the IDEA requires parental notification when the District decides that personally identifiable information is no longer needed to provide educational services to a child.
-Once parents/guardians have been notified that personally identifiable information is no longer needed, they have the option of requesting access to and/or copies of pupil records prior to destruction, and to request that pupil records be destroyed, unless the District determines that the information could be needed to provide educational services in the future or is needed for auditing purposes (34 CFR §300.624, 5 CCR §16026).
-Unless classified as permanent records, all other pupil records are destroyed five years after the information is no longer needed to provide educational services in the information is no longer needed to provide educational services in the future or is needed for auditing purposes (34 CFR §300.624, 5 CCR §16026).
+- Challenging the Content of Records: You have the right to challenge the content of any pupil record by filing a written request with the District Superintendent to correct or remove any information recorded in the written records concerning your child which you allege to be any of the following: (1) inaccurate, (2) an unsubstantiated personal conclusion or inference, (3) a conclusion or inference outside the observer's area of competence, (4) not based on the personal observation of a named person with the time and place of the observation noted, (5) misleading, or (6) in violation of the privacy or other rights of the pupil. - Copying Costs: To provide copies of any student records, the district may charge, as reasonable fee, not to exceed the actual cost of providing copies.
+No charge shall be made for providing up to two transcripts or up to two verifications of various records for any former student.
+No charge shall be made to locate or retrieve any student records per District Administrative Regulation AR 5125. - Transfer of Records: The District is required to transfer a copy of your child's permanent pupil records within 10 schooldays to the school your child intends to enroll. - Complaints: You have the right to file a complaint with the United States Department of Education, concerning an alleged failure by the District to comply with the provisions of the United States Family Educational Rights and Privacy Act (20 USC §1232g). - Prospectus of School Curriculum: The curriculum for your child's school is compiled at least once annually in a prospectus which is available at the Principal's office. - Statement or Response to Disciplinary Actions: Whenever information is included in a pupil record concerning any disciplinary action taken in connection with your child, you have the right to include a written statement or response concerning the disciplinary action in your child's pupil record. - Destruction of Pupil Records: The Governing Board of the District is required to retain indefinitely the original or an exact copy of mandatory permanent pupil records (Class 1 Permanent Records) which schools have been directed to compile by California regulations; maintain for stipulated periods of time mandatory interim pupil records (Class 2 Optional Records) until the information is no longer needed to provide educational services to a child and are retained until reclassified as Class 3 Disposable Records, and then destroyed as per California regulations (5 CCR 432).
+Prior to destroying pupil records of a child who has received special education services, the IDEA requires parental notification when the District decides that personally identifiable information is no longer needed to provide educational services to a child.
+Once parents/guardians have been notified that personally identifiable information is no longer needed, they have the option of requesting access to and/or copies of pupil records prior to destruction, and to request that pupil records be destroyed, unless the District determines that the information could be needed to provide educational services in the future or is needed for auditing purposes (34 CFR 300.624, 5 CCR 16026).
+Unless classified as permanent records, all other pupil records are destroyed five years after the information is no longer needed to provide educational services (5 CCR 16027).